 Film Festival For First-Year Students (F4)

-Congratulations to the Winners and Honorable Mentions for F4!
+Congratulations to the Winners of F4!

-The official news story is available at http://uncw.edu/news/2015/11/student-videos-about-the-first-year-at-uncw-shine-at-annual-film-festival.html.
+The official news story will be available soon.

-The top ten films submitted were shown at "The Premiere" at Lumina Theater during the middle of November 2015. :Entrants were encouraged to make their videos concerning this topic and students worked individually or in groups.
+The top ten films submitted were shown at "The Premiere" at Lumina Theater during November 2016.
+Entrants were encouraged to make their videos concerning the topic below and students worked in groups.
 The remainder of the top ten films can be found below.
 The videos are not in ranking order.

-What was last year's theme?
+What is this year's theme?

 What is it?

-Entries can be submitted either via email or by dropping off a DVD.
+Entries can be submitted either via email or by dropping off a DVD/USB drive.
 Links to videos created and hosted on websites such as YouTube or Vimeo can be emailed to firstname.lastname@example.org.
 DVD submissions can be dropped off at University College on the first floor of DePaolo Hall.
 Please label both digital videos and DVD submissions with all student names and emails who shot the film.
 All submissions will be judged using the following rubric.

 When is it?

 - August-September---F4 will be announced in your UNI 101 course